felicia27/anonymization-tool/README.md

 # Initialize the firebase project using your own credentials
 firebase init
+# Select all when asked which Firebase CLI features you would like set up
+# During feature set up, use the default files when asked which file should be used
 # Choose no if it asks to overwrite everything
+# During emulator set up, use the default ports when asked which port should be used
 ```

 To deploy Firebase functions